ldtteam/MinecoloniesWiki/source/buildings/barracks.md

 <br>

-# Barracks GUI
+# Barracks Gui

-When accessing the Barracks' hut block by right-clicking on it, you will see a GUI with different options:
+Once the building is built, you can access the Barracks block (right click on it) and you will see a GUI with different options:

 <br>
 <div class="row">